MinecraftForge/Documentation/docs/models/files.md

 Model Files
 ===========

 A "model" is simply a shape.
 It can be a simple cube, it can be several cubes, it can be a truncated icosidodecahedron, or anything in between.
 Most models you'll see will be in [JSON] format.
-Models are loaded into `IModel`s by an `ICustomModelLoader` at runtime.
-As long as there is a corresponding model loader, all models in all formats are interchangeable.
+Models in other formats are loaded into `IModel`s by an `ICustomModelLoader` at runtime.
+Forge provides default implementations for WaveFront OBJ files and Blitz3D files.

 Model files are referred to as `<domain>:<path>`, which means `assets/<domain>/models/block/<path>` or `assets/<domain>/models/item/<path>`.
 Block and item models differ in a few ways, the major one being [item property overrides][overrides].
+Most things do not care about what loaded the model or what format it's in.
+A [blockstate JSON], for example, doesn't care what format its models are in, as long as it can load them properly.

 When referring to textures in models, keep a few things in mind.
 First, you reference textures as `<domain>:<path>`, which normally means `assets/<domain>/textures/<path>.png`.
 (E.g. `examplemod:blocks/test`.)
 Second, when specifying UV coordinates, (0,0) is taken to mean the **top-left** corner.
 UVs are *always* from 0 to 16.
 If the texture is larger or smaller, it is scaled to fit.
 A texture must also be square, and its side must be a power of two (e.g. 1x1, 2x2, 4x4, 8x8, but not 4x8).